Healthcare staffing trends to watch in 2026

 Are nursing shortages likely to worsen?

-While this outlook may paint an alarming picture, healthcare employers and facilities aren’t out of luck just yet.
-Facilities can employ staffing best practices like investing in training for new employees, diversifying where facilities find new nursing staff, and retaining experienced nurses to avoid getting hit by the worst effects of the nursing shortage.
+While this outlook may paint an alarming picture, many healthcare systems and facilities are already building healthcare staffing strategies.
+They are investing in training for new nursing staff, embracing new healthcare hiring trends, and retaining experienced nurses to mitigate the worst effects of the nursing shortage.

 2. A greater emphasis on employee retention

-In light of the worsening nursing shortage, facilities should place more emphasis this year on retaining their nursing staff.
+In light of the worsening nursing shortage, facilities are placing more emphasis this year on retaining their nursing staff.
 This is particularly important in rural healthcare settings that often have smaller talent pools.

-Healthcare workforce management should take a layered approach to nurse retention, involving more than one single strategy.
-Retention efforts shouldn’t be prioritized after an experienced nurse quits but instead should start as soon as a staff nurse starts their first day on the job.
+Healthcare workforce management may take a layered approach to nursing retention strategies.
+Retention efforts shouldn’t be prioritized after a nurse quits; instead, they should start as soon as a staff nurse begins their first day on the job.

 Every moment in a nurse’s experience with a healthcare facility is a potential retention opportunity.
-From onboarding and training to providing necessary support with short-term, contingent staff, retention should be a priority.
+From onboarding and training to providing necessary support with short-term, contingent workforce management, retention should be a priority.

 Prioritize safe nurse staffing ratios